DivyanshuSheth/spreadsheet-qa/README.md

 # Usage
 Clone the repository.
+Create a conda virtual environment using Python 3.10.
+Install openpyxl: `conda install openpyxl` and poppler: `conda install poppler`.

 Install the requirements using `pip install -r requirements.txt`.

 Modify the `src/run.sh` file to include the path to the Excel file, the output directory for the images, and the question to be asked.